 No minimum contribution is required in connection with a limited cash-out refinance transaction.

 Non-occupant borrowers are permitted on HomeReady mortgages.
-See B2-2-04, Guarantors, Co-Signers, or Non-Occupant Borrowers, for the eligibility requirements that apply.
+See B2-2-04, Guarantors, Co-Signers, or Non-Occupant Borrowers on the Subject Transaction, for the eligibility requirements that apply.

 For HomeReady purchase transactions, at least one borrower on the loan must complete homeownership education prior to loan closing.